Fibromyalgia/Whole body pain

 How does it work?

 Lidocaine is a local anaesthetic that you get when you go to the dentist.
-It numbs, when given into your veins it numbs the nerves.
+It numbs the nerves when injected into the veins.
 It works by decreasing nerve activity and the spread of pain signals in nerve fibres.

 What does the infusion involve?

 This treatment requires you to attend the clinic for a morning or afternoon session where you will meet your doctor and staff.
 You will stay in the clinic for about 3-4 hours.
-During the infusion your breathing, temperature, pulse rate, blood pressure and heart will be monitored.
-You will be allowed home when we are confident you have not suffered any significant side effects.
-The treatment works over many days so you will not know how effective it has been in the day.
-You will be followed up by a pain specialist to assess how beneficial the treatment has been and if you want it repeating.
+You will be monitored throughout the procedure and allowed home when we are confident you have not suffered any significant side effects.
+The treatment works over many days so may not any benefit immediately.
+A pain specialist will determine how beneficial the treatment has been during a follow up assessment and arrange further treatment if necessary.

 What are the Benefits?